Menu

 Are you finding that you just can’t seem to begin writing those important product descriptions or social media posts?

-Instead of trying to push through, only to end up with subpar copywriting, allow your brain to rest for a minute and spend time freewriting.
+Instead of trying to push through only to end up with subpar copywriting, allow your brain to rest for a minute and spend time freewriting.

 This means that there’s no need to worry about your grammar.
 You also don’t need to stress out if you end up getting off-topic.
 Because the topic can go in any direction you’d like.